German fortification of Guernsey: Specialist facilities

 Anti-tank artillery was in short supply.
 Guernsey received a few tracked anti-tank guns, but relied more on guns such as the 3.7 cm Pak 35/36, fifteen 5 cm Pak 38, and eight 7.5 cm Pak 40.

 A small number of the obsolescent French Renault FT tanks were shipped in 1941 to the island.
 French Renault Char B1 tanks, destined for Rommel in North Africa in early 1942, also were diverted to the Channel Islands.
 Guernsey received two command tanks, 12 normal tanks, and five flame-throwing tanks.

 U-boat and S-Boat facilities amounted to fuel tanks installed in Ho.
 4 tunnels at La Valette in St Peter Port, to hold 480 tons of fuel.
 However, U-Boats in Guernsey were too vulnerable to air attack.
 Ho.
 4 is now an occupation museum.

 Luftwaffe fighter groups JG27 and JG53, equipped with Me Bf 109s, had been based during Kanalkampf in Guernsey in 1940.
 Activity decreased following the conclusion of the Battle of Britain, with the airfield being used more for refuelling and inter-island communications rather than as a base for permanent aircraft.

 Other buildings used as headquarters included the Crown Hotel, which served as the Harbourmaster's office.

 Camouflage

 Some positions were buried under soil and landscaped with plants and trees.

 Camouflage in the form of paint, sprayed concrete and straw on wire mesh, and timber constructions were common.
 Granite stones were built into some concrete walls to give a natural stone finish.

 Dummy positions were set up, including using logs to simulate guns and dummy minefields.
 More exotic camouflage, including disguising positions as houses were used.
 One example was a Mirus gun position; another was a 10.5 cm casemate at Houmet.

-The Allies knew the locations of casemates as the RAF had undertaken photographic flights during the construction years.Aerial photograph of Vazon Bay with Stützpunkt Rotenstein at the top In addition, a few messages giving some detailed information, had been smuggled out of the Islands.
+The Allies knew the locations of casemates as the RAF had undertaken photographic flights during the construction years.
+In addition, a few messages giving some detailed information, had been smuggled out of the Islands.